 Report from the Board of Commissioners

+Additionally, the Company continued reinforcing its online businesses (Hypermart Online and Chat & Shop by Whatsapp) and collaborating with more leading marketplaces (GoMart, BliBli, JD.ID, HappyFresh and enlarged area of Tokopedia) in 2021 in addition to the existing collaboration with Tokopedia, Grabmart and Shopee in 2020.
 These efforts were prudently implemented to bring the unparalleled and complete online retail offerings nationwide to Indonesian consumers through both MPPA’s own Hypermart Online and Chat & Shop online businesses as well as virtual stores at online platforms of those leading marketplace operators.

-We are delighted to see that the Company is able to continue its commitment as consumer-centric retailer with right merchandise assortments focusing on fresh products, competitive pricing, offline and online promotions to meet the daily household needs.
+We are also delighted to see that the Company able to continue its commitment as consumer-centric retailer with right merchandise assortments focusing on Fresh products, competitive pricing, offline and online promotions to meet the daily household needs.

-The Company also continued its focus in assortment reviews and inventory management with a goal to focusing on fast moving, productive SKUs and to reducing slower unproductive items for better cashflow.
-The reinforcement of Hypermart Online e-commerce and introduction of Chat & Shop as well as collaborations with several leading online marketplaces also demonstrate positive traction sustainably to become another key pillar of MPPA’s retailing business as we move into New Normal situation in the future.
+The Company also continued its focus in assortment reviews and inventory management with a goal to focusing on fast moving, productive SKUs and to reducing slower unproductive items.
+The reinforcement of Hypermart Online and Chat & Shop as well as collaboration with more leading online marketplaces also demonstrate positive traction sustainably to support the key pillar of MPPA’s retailing business as we move into New Normal situation going forward.

-In summary, we are pleased and commend the Directors and Management team for their leadership and unwavering focus during the year to deliver the Company’s value proposition for the consumers.
+In summary, we are pleased and commend the Directors and Management team for their leadership and focus during the year to deliver the Company’s value proposition for the consumers.
 Their positive steps to leverage some of the Company’s core capabilities during the year would certainly bring MPPA to another level of future growth path.

 Supervision Of Strategy Implementation

-Throughout 2020, the BOC continued its engagement and gave advice on the Company’s plans and strategy.
+Throughout 2021, the BOC continued its engagement and gave advice on the Company’s plans and strategy.
 In compliance with the Financial Service Authority (OJK) Regulation No. 33/POJK.04/2014, the BOC continued to enforce the compliance of the guidelines to each BOC member.
-During the year, the BOC held 6 meetings and 4 separate formal meetings with BOD, in which all of the meetings were conducted online via video conferencing, emails and other online communication methods.
+During the year, the BOC held 7 meetings and 4 separate formal meetings with BOD, in which all of the meetings were conducted online via video conferencing, emails and other online communication methods.

-Within its bi-monthly internal meeting, the BOC discussed various topics ranging from external market conditions and Company’s ongoing matters as well as reviewed reports from the Audit Committee and Nomination and Remuneration Committee (NRC).
+Within its bi-monthly internal meeting, the BOC discussed various topics ranging from external market conditions and Company’s on-going matters as well as reviewed reports from the Audit Committee (AC) and Nomination and Remuneration Committee (NRC).
 The 4 formal meetings with the BOD were held quarterly to review both quarterly and year to date financial and operating performance.
 During these meetings, strategic plans were reviewed to adapt to market and Company’s situation.
 Actions were then designed to insure delivery of the updated strategic plan.
 Upon completion of these meetings BOC and BOD members were aligned on the results, strategic plan updates and necessary execution actions.